nguyenyenchi/batch-elt-data-pipelines-gender-pay-gap/README.md

 This repository contains a Batch Data Engineering Pipeline that delivers an end-to-end workflow—from raw data ingestion to analytics-ready insights.
 It processes data from the Australian Bureau of Statistics (ABS), applies transformations, and produces aggregated datasets for business intelligence, focusing on gender pay gap trends across occupations between 2016 and 2023 in Australia.

-The ABS Employee Earnings and Hours (EEH) dataset does not provide occupation-level cuts.
-This pipeline bridges that gap by ingesting and transforming EEH and related labour data to enable deeper insights through a visual dashboard.

 ## Table of Contents

 1. [Project Structure](#1-project-structure)